 Total Vertical drop of 1300 meters ( 4225 vertical feet)

-Best qualities of the run: Variety – alpine (most of the run), tree skiing (short section), open cutblock with lots of stumps to jump.
-North aspect – great snow.
+Best qualities of the run: variety!
+Alpine skiing, tree skiing, an open cutblock with lots of stumps to jump, and a great view from the top.
+Side Winder is on a North aspect… which means great snow!
 The Thunder Dome is a spectacular drop off point on the NW part of our ski area.
-From here you look down on the Anstey arm of Shuswap Lake, and in the distance you can see Sun Peaks resort, Dun Peak, the Trophy range in Well’s Gray park, the south end of the Caribou mountains, and the south end of Mike Weigele’s heli skiing terrain.
+From here you look down on the Anstey Arm of Shuswap Lake, and in the distance you can see Sun Peaks Resort, Dun Peak, the Trophy Range in Well’s Gray park, the south end of the Caribou mountains, and the south end of Mike Weigele’s Heli Skiing terrain.
 Off the ‘Dome’ we ski to the Northeast and then do a dog-leg back to the northwest, passing under a massive vertical rock bluff.
 We finish at valley bottom in the Shuswap highlands part of the Monashees.

 Drop-off at 2120 meters